Skip to main content

 A Critical Analysis of the TRAVERSE Trial Data

-The TRAVERSE trial provided crucial non-inferiority data for events.
+The TRAVERSE trial provided crucial non-inferiority data for major adverse cardiac events.
 This outcome is of paramount importance for clinical practice.
 However, an academic appraisal must also consider the study’s limitations and the nuances within its secondary endpoints.
 The study’s duration, with a mean follow-up of 33 months, is substantial but may not be sufficient to capture very long-term changes in atherosclerotic plaque progression, which develops over decades.

 Furthermore, the observation of increased atrial fibrillation (AF) warrants mechanistic exploration.
 Testosterone can influence cardiac ion channels, potentially altering the electrophysiological substrate of the atria.
 It may also promote atrial remodeling over time.
 The observed increase in AF in the TRAVERSE trial, while modest in absolute terms, suggests that the hormonal milieu has a direct influence on cardiac electrophysiology that is distinct from its effects on atherosclerotic vascular disease.